Woman in graduation gown

 Author: Jessie Holmes

-Update: Since this story was first published, Destiny Perez graduated from Forsyth Technical Community College in May 2023, and was accepted into Western Carolina University where she plans to complete her education and obtain a bachelor's degree in marketing and communications.
+Update: Since this story was first published, Destiny Perez graduated from Forsyth Technical Community College in May 2023, and was accepted into Western Carolina University where she plans to obtain a bachelor's degree in marketing and communications.

 Destiny Perez had just begun her first week of classes at Forsyth Technical Community College in Winston-Salem in 2021 when she learned she was awarded the Longleaf Commitment Grant.
 While she had already qualified for a Federal Pell Grant, it didn’t cover all her expenses.
 But North Carolina’s new grant program guaranteed she could pursue her Associates of Arts degree debt-free by supplementing her existing financial aid.
 Perez says it was a significant opportunity, both as a first-generation student and as the oldest of six children.